swarfte/Software-Engineering-Group-Project/README.md

 ## additional coponent

 > we use python to build the project.
-Our IDE is vscode, base on the tkinter and ttkbootstrap library , the project implement the cross-platform running.
-So most mainstream operating systems can run the project smoothly , such as windows, linux, macos and so on. the following operating system has been tested and can run the project : Windows 11 , Windows 10 , Windows 7 , Ubuntu 22.04 , Ubuntu 20.04, Linux Mint 21 , Linux Mint 20.
+The python version used for development is 3.10.6 , the software needs to run in a python 3 environment.
+Our IDE is vscode, base on the tkinter and ttkbootstrap library , the project implement the cross-platform running, so most mainstream operating systems can run the project smoothly , such as windows, linux, macos and so on. the following operating system has been tested and can run the project : Windows 11 , Windows 10 , Windows 7 , Ubuntu 22.04 , Ubuntu 20.04, Linux Mint 21 , Linux Mint 20.

 ## demo